learn-co-students/experiencing-html-lab-nyc-fe-071018/README.md

 develop an intuition for how these words are used.
 You will be using these terms when speaking with other developers and HTML authors.

-It may not seem like we did much work, but idea of a method for "marking up" _content_ and linking it is the foundation of the web.
+It may not seem like we did much work, but the idea of a method for "marking up" _content_ and linking it is the foundation of the web.
 It's what made Tim Berners-Lee's reputation.
 And **you** just experienced Sir Tim's great insight.
 **AWESOME**.